Thyroid Disorder Treatment

 As an alternative, your surgeon may choose to remove only one lobe and await the final pathology report before deciding if the remaining lobe needs to be removed.
-There also may be times when the definite microscopic answer cannot be determined until several days after surgery.
 If a malignancy is identified in this way, your surgeon may recommend that the remaining lobe of the thyroid be removed at a second procedure.
 If you have specific questions about thyroid surgery, ask your otolaryngologist to answer them in detail.

 Complications are rare but may include: